dz1957/Drone-Delivery-Service/README.md

 # Drone Delivery Service
 We designed and developed a system to monitor deliveries of grocery items to customers.
 We built a multi-container docker application, scaling by starting multiple instances/containers of DeliveryService and using Nginx to distribute traffic.
 When a large amount of REST API requests come into the system, Nginx will load balancing the requests across the DeliveryService containers to achieve high scalability.

-Docker containers are lightweight and portable, making them easy to scale.
-Nginxload balancing can further improve scalability by distributing traffic across multiple instances of
+Docker containers will be used to make them easy to scale.
+Nginx load balancing can further improve scalability by distributing traffic across multiple instances of
-DeliveryService to handle a large number of concurrent requests
+DeliveryService to handle a large number of concurrent requests.

 # Quickstart
 We can simply run `make && make up` to start our service.
 For those that do not have `make` installed, we can effectively do the same thing by running the following: